 You’re a new parent, and a few weeks in you start to notice pain radiating from your thumb to your wrist.
-It’s especially apparent as you pick up, hold, or feed your baby.
-Called “Mommy Wrist”, this pain is often ignored as new moms try to push through it.
-Because, really, what choice do we have when the baby is only content being held?
+It’s especially apparent as you pick up, hold or feed your baby.
+Called “Mommy Wrist,” this pain is often ignored as new moms try to push through it.
+What choice do we have when the baby is only content being held?

 Let’s dive into what causes mommy wrist and how you can treat symptoms.